 Aristotle, of course held the opposite view.
 The assertion of the mind being sound because it has one idea at a time while long since superseded by the intervening 2,000 years of history, is worth considering in the sense that it attaches Aristotle to the proto-fascism of his mentor, Plato.
 Plato of course advocated (Book X of the Republic) that in the ideal city state, artists would be banished.
 It is no accident that Peterson’s rhetoric has the eerie familiarity of the jackboot to it as it relies on an insistence that mental health is a question of knowing one thing with absolute certainty to the exclusion of anything that might suggest ambiguity.
 The persistence of these arguments in human experience is a fascinating topic but for another time and place.

 *Regarding Solzhenitsyn.
 Peterson is often to be found extolling his virtues as the man who opened the world’s eyes to the horrors of the Soviet Gulags.
-While one can make the case that others were there before (See Frederik Jamesson’s review of Tony Judt’s Past Imperfect, in which Jameson gives credit to Simone De Beauvoir and her novel, The Mandarins) him there is no denying his part in exposing the truth.
+While one can make the case that others were there before (See Frederik Jameson’s review of Tony Judt’s Past Imperfect, in which Jameson gives credit to Simone De Beauvoir and her novel, The Mandarins and see any number of denunciations of Stalin and the Gulags by Camus, as early as the late 1940s*) him there is no denying his part in exposing the truth.
 However there is also no getting around the fact that Solzhenitsyn was an anti-Semite and traditional, reactionary slav Nationalist.
 That courtiers like David Remnick claim he is not an anti-Semite matter not at all in regards to Solzhenitsyn (though it matters a great deal in regards to Remnick and the shoddy remains of The New Yorker’s reputation*) but what does matter are the facts.
 In the link below one finds Solzhenitsyn holding forth on collective guilt and claiming that “the Jews” must explain and express regret and responsibility for the action of “bloodthirsty cutthroats” who were Jews and Bolsheviks – as if ethnic identity were a sort of undifferentiated mass or blob and that like some sort of gelatinous gestalt of “Jewishness” I am my brother’s keeper is extended to a point of not just absurdity but morbid sado-masochistic Slavic Orthodoxy.
 In such a formulation the individual vanishes, the “community” becomes subject to a dictatorial state in which spiritual gestapo (rabbis, KGB/FSB and priests one assumes) must be on constant alert for signs of transgression less the “community” be held responsible for acts of deviance, and of course left unsaid but clearly implied is that if the community is found wanting in its mea culpa, then the full weight of retribution will be delivered to the entire community.
 This of course is not just fascism, not just the atavistic sadomasochism of traditional Slavic Orthodoxy, it is the blunt instrument of the pre-modern bigot lamenting the death of absolute monarchs.
 There is something biblical and pagan about it.
 Solzhenitsyn is advocating a community that crushes the individual and suggests a panopticon in which fear of punishment for the entire community is always just around the corner.
+This is of course a kind of Dostoyevsky-esque terrorism which denies the same fear of retribution to the Slav Orthodox (because one assumes Solzhenitsyn believes they are innocent) but holds to the bankrupt notion that god isn’t just in the details but so are the church and the state terror apparatus.
 This is a pre-modern state of terror disguised by a shabby appeal to a higher sense of moral responsibility.
-This is, as Hitchens phrased it in his criticism of christianity, a celestial North Korea except for Solzhenitsyn, it is earth bound and he hopes, the bedrock of the day to day workings of society.
+This is, as Hitchens phrased it in his criticism of christianity, a celestial North Korea, except for Solzhenitsyn, it is earth bound and he hopes, the bedrock of the day to day workings of society.

 While this is more than enough to condemn Solzhenitsyn as a pettifogging, neo-fascist bigot, it is also enough to condemn Peterson as the sort who makes common cause with pettifogging neo-fascist bigots.